God's Reward System

 “‘Unless one is born out of water (the first, natural human birth) and of spirit (the second birth, by Holy Spirit) he cannot enter the kingdom of God.’
 Notice how He didn’t say, ‘Unless one is born again (out) of water and of spirit.’

-“If you have ever witnessed a human birth (unfortunately in East Africa men are not normally permitted at the birth of their child) you know that the baby lives in amniotic fluid (like water) inside the womb, and before the baby is born the fluid is released, hence the expression that Jesus used to describe the first birth, ‘out of water’.
+“If you have ever witnessed a human birth (unfortunately in East Africa men are not normally permitted at the birth of their child) you know that the baby lives in amniotic fluid (like water) inside the womb, and 'breathes' by receiving oxygenated blood through the umbilical cord.
+Before the baby is born the fluid is released, hence the expression that Jesus used to describe the first birth, ‘out of water’.

 “In contrast, the second birth is just described as ‘of spirit’.”